adniah/adniah/README.md

-i do a lot of design and app dev
+i do a lot of app design, app dev and machine learning